Soham murders: Previous offences

 In March 1996, Huntley was charged with burglary.
 In this offence, he and an accomplice allegedly broke into the house of a neighbour in Grimsby and stole electrical goods, jewellery and cash.
 The case reached court, but the prosecution offered no evidence, resulting in a judge ordering the offence to lie on file.

 Between August 1995 and May 1996, Huntley established numerous sexual relationships with teenage girls, all of whom were under the legal age of consent.
 Three of them were aged 15, and one 13.
-One of these girls would become pregnant at age 15, and gave birth to a baby girl in 1998.
+One of these girls became pregnant at 15, and gave birth to a baby girl in 1998.
 Although reported to police on three occasions, Huntley was not charged for any of these offences as each of the girls denied having engaged in sex with Huntley.
 Each refused to file criminal complaints or accept help from social services.
 Rumours of Huntley's sexual interest in underage girls soon became community gossip, and he was regularly insulted by neighbours and colleagues.
 As a result, he began rebuffing any offers to socialise with colleagues for fear of being attacked while alone in their company.

 In April 1998, Huntley was arrested on suspicion of raping an 18-year-old woman.
 He admitted engaging in sex with the claimant, but claimed the act had been consensual.
 He was not charged.
 A month later, Huntley was charged and remanded in custody at HM Prison Wolds for one week after another 18-year-old Grimsby woman claimed Huntley beat and raped her while she was walking home from a local nightclub.
 This complainant stated Huntley had threatened to kill her before assaulting her.
 Huntley admitted having sex with this woman, but insisted the act had been consensual.
 The criminal charge was dropped a week later after the Crown Prosecution Service, having examined CCTV footage from the nightclub and environs and finding evidence of the two socialising within the nightclub, determined insufficient evidence existed to secure a conviction for this offence.
 As a result of this complaint, further rumours regarding Huntley's sexual violence also became community gossip, resulting in Huntley being fired from his job and forcing him to move into his mother's home.
 He was also forbidden from initiating contact with his baby daughter or her mother.

-In July 1998, police were notified that Huntley had sexually assaulted an 11-year-old girl in September 1997, having also threatened to kill the child if she informed her mother.
+In July 1998, police were notified that Huntley had sexually assaulted an 11-year-old girl in the town of Cleethorpes in September 1997, having also threatened to kill the child if she informed her mother.
 He was never charged with this offence, but subsequently confessed to this attack in April 2007.